-If you enjoy the salad dressing served at Japanese restaurants, this delicious Carrot Ginger Dressing recipe is for you.
-Seasoned with miso, rice vinegar, and sesame oil, this sweet-tangy dressing will zest up your salad.
-It‘s a light and refreshing addition to any meal.
+If you enjoy the sweet-tangy salad dressing served at Japanese restaurants, this delicious Carrot Ginger Dressing recipe is for you.
+Seasoned with miso, rice vinegar, and sesame oil, it’s a light and refreshing dressing that will zest up any green salad.

 Peel 1 carrot and chop it into pieces about ½–1 inch (1.25–2.5 cm).